How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-A pest control company can optionally apply for additional certifications from trade organizations like QualityPro in order to support its methods and standards.
-One particular certification is the GreenPro Service Certification, which is given to any company that can demonstrate that its methods are more environmentally friendly.
-These companies also need to maintain certain training standards for employees.
+A pest control company can optionally apply for certifications from QualityPro or similar trade organizations to back up its standards and methods.
+One particular certification is the GreenPro Service Certification, which is granted to any company that can demonstrate that its methods are more environmentally friendly.
+A company that receives this certification also needs to maintain certain employee training standards.

 Professional Experience and Specialties